hcarey-data/Online-Retail-Analysis-Project/README.md

 ## Recommendations

-Since that 20% of the customer base contributes a large percentage of the total sales, the company should focus on these individuals to drive up revenue.
+Since there is an evenly distributed customer base that contributes a large percentage of the total sales, the company should take a uniform approach on these individuals to drive up revenue.
 They should spend more on advertising campaigns to increase the longevity of these customers.
 It should prioritize retention strategies for high-value customers, such as targeted promotions, loyalty programs, and personalized marketing campaigns.
 The RFM Analysis Sheet shows a table visualization of the